hit9/flask-docjson/README.md

 1. An ellipsis object indicates given object value may contain more fields, but docjson won't (also can't) validate them.
-2. For a non-ellipsis object definition, given object value shouldn't contain any keys that not exist in the type definition.
+2. For a non-ellipsis object definition, given object value shouldn't contain any keys that dosen't exist in the type definition.

 Nullable Value
 --------------